EthnoMed Contribution Pathways Program

 Faculty and health care providers have the opportunity to request a Pathways student to assist with their new or ongoing projects related to immigrant health and culture.
 The student could then share “clinical pearls” from the project on EthnoMed.
 Faculty with new ideas for EthnoMed content are invited to contact us about mentoring a student or contributing content directly to the website.
 For projects already identified by our EthnoMed team, we are looking for faculty with expertise in the area of refugee and immigrant health to be mentors to student authors.

-For more information see: EthnoMed Contribution Pathways (PPT) Presentation
+For more information see presentation created in 2009: EthnoMed Contribution Pathways (PPT) Presentation

 In 2006, EthnoMed received a grant from the National Library of Medicine to update the content management technology - the programming underpinnings - of the website.
-In addition, the grant allowed EthnoMed to hire a dedicated coordinator to pilot a student author program to:
+In addition, the grant supported EthnoMed to pilot a student author program to:

 - Perinatal Profile for Patients from Somalia